- Cheap Travel

 Varenna to Bellagio

 If you are planning on travelling on to Como after Bellagio, head to the ticket office on arrival in Bellagio.
-There is a ticket office as you get off the boat, don’t wait in this queue as it is the wrong counter.
+You will see a ticket office as you get off the boat, don’t do what we did and wait in this queue, it is the wrong counter.
 You want to follow the lake round into the busier area of town where you will find another ticket counter opposite the Hotel du Lac.
 There are both fast and slow boats between Bellagio and Como.
-The fast boat takes around 45 minutes and will cost €14.80 during the week.
-The slow boat takes 2 hours and will cost €10.40 in the week.
+The fast boat takes around 45 minutes and currently costs €14.80 during the week.
+The slow boat takes 2 hours and costs €10.40 in the week.
 We got the fast boat as we were limited on time.
 The boats leave every hour, with a 2 hour gap between some services.
 The most ideal time was sold out, so we ended up leaving Bellagio a little earlier than we’d have liked.
-I have attached the fast boat timetable from our visit below.
+I have attached the current fast boat timetable from our visit below.
+It may have changed since then but it gives you an idea of what to expect.

 What to do in Bellagio